 The AirRam does a fantastic job of cleaning hard floors.
 The strong suction removes dust and dirt hidden between floorboards, which is important as there aren’t any accessories included.
 It’s also decent on carpets – as long as you don’t have pets (more on that in a minute).

 The Dyson V8 is also excellent on hard floors – especially if you buy the Absolute or Total Clean with the Soft Roller floor head.
-Its suction power and direct-drive cleaner head (which provides 150% more power than the V6) also come in handy on carpets, where it does a great job of removing dirt, hair and dust.
+Its suction power and direct-drive cleaner head (which provides up to 150% more power than the standard V6) also come in handy on carpets, where it does a great job of removing dirt, hair and dust.

 The AirRam is marginally better when it comes to edge cleaning though.
 Its floor head is designed to provide suction at the sides, which can save time and allows you to clean in corners.
 The V8’s direct-drive floor head doesn’t quite match the AirRam’s edge cleaning, but it can convert to a handheld to clean missed areas.